 - Purchase or renew a flood insurance policy.

 - Store important documents in a waterproof container.

-o Protect your property: move valuables to higher levels, declutter drains and gutters, install check valves, consider a battery-powered sump pump.
+- Take steps to protect your property including moving valuables to higher levels, declutter drains and gutters, install check valves, and consider using a battery-powered sump pump.

 During a Flood

-o Snakes and other animals may be in your house.
-Wear heavy gloves and boots during clean up.
+- Be aware that snakes and other animals may be in your house.

-o Be aware of the risks for electrocution.
+- Be aware of the risk of electrocution.
 Do not touch electrical equipment if it is wet or if you are standing in water.
-If it is safe to do so, turn off the electricity to prevent electric shock.
+Turn off the electricity to prevent electric shock if it is safe to do so.

 - Avoid wading in floodwater, which can be contaminated and contain dangerous debris.
 Underground or downed power lines can also electrically charge the water.

 - Use a generator or other gasoline-powered machinery ONLY outdoors and away from windows.